 Travel was not always so easy, or pleasant, on the Bruce Peninsula in the early days!
-Many of the first settlements were more easily reached by water than by land.
+Most land traffic had to follow the rough-hewn paths used by Indigenous hunters.
+Therefore, many of the first settlements were more easily reached by water than by land.

 Today there are many reasons why cottagers choose to build their holiday retreats on the peninsula.

 However, the magnificent Georgian Bay sun rises, or the romantic Lake Huron sunsets were not the main reason why early settlers chose to make a life on the Bruce Peninsula.

 From early newspaper reports we know that fishermen were visiting Tobermory by the early 1850s.

 However, the rest of the Upper Peninsula did not welcome pioneers in any numbers until almost two decades later.

 The first settlers usually arrived by boat and took up land close to the shoreline.
 Consequently, the first areas settled were in bays and inlets along the coastline of the peninsula.

 In the1860s settlers arrived on the eastern shores of the Bruce Peninsula.